Suicide (wrestling): Wrestling Debut and X Division Champion (2008–2011)

 On the February 18, 2010, edition of Impact!
 Kazarian returned to TNA, and would no longer use the Suicide gimmick.
 The character made its return four months later on June 14, losing to Magnus in a match taped for Xplosion.
 This time it was portrayed by Japanese wrestler Akira Kawabata, known in TNA as Kiyoshi.
 At the July 12 tapings of Xplosion, Kawabata picked up his first victory as Suicide, defeating Eric Young.
 The gimmick was temporarily retired after a house show in Windsor, Ontario on September 12, 2010, where he was defeated by Kazarian, which was followed by Kawabata returning to television as Kiyoshi on October 8 and the removal of Suicide's profile from TNA's official website on October 13.
 Suicide returned at the January 31, 2011, tapings of Xplosion, with Christopher Daniels once again using the gimmick.
+On the April 7 edition of Impact!, Suicide teamed with Brian Kendrick and Chris Sabin against Robbie E. and Generation Me (better known as The Young Bucks).
+For this night only, Suicide was portrayed by Kazuchika Okada, who would depart the company later that year.
 Suicide wrestled his final match on the May 12 edition of Impact!, where he was defeated by Sangriento.
 Suicide's final appearance was at TNA Destination X 2011, where he was featured in a backstage segment with Eric Young.